cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

     print(c.result())
     ```

-Users can interaface with Future tasks themselves by calling
+Users can interaface with future tasks themselves by calling
 the `task` function from the future executor.
 This returns a
 FutureTask which can also be submitted to the future executor.
 The benefit of doing this is allowing users to add additional input